sunng87/slacker/README.md

 ## Features

-* Fast network infrastucture
+* Fast network infrastructure
-* Fast serialization based on Kryo (Text based serialization is also supported)
+* Fast serialization based on Kryo or Nippy (Text based serialization is also supported)
-* Security without additional policies
-* Transparent and non-invasive API
+* Transparent and non-invasive API.
+Remote calls is just like local calls with slacker.
-* Extensible server with interceptor framework
+* Extensible server with interceptor framework.
-* Cluster with Zookeeper (moved to [slacker-cluster](https://github.com/sunng87/slacker-cluster))
+* Flexible cluster with Zookeeper (moved to [slacker-cluster](https://github.com/sunng87/slacker-cluster))
-* Clean code

 ## Examples